 Later Victorian Portraits Catalogue

-Emilia Francis (nee Strong), Lady Dilke (1840-1904), Art historian and trade unionist; former wife of Mark Pattison and second wife of Sir Charles Wentworth Dilke, 2nd Bt
+Emilia Francis (née Strong), Lady Dilke (1840-1904), Art historian and trade unionist; former wife of Mark Pattison, and later second wife of Sir Charles Wentworth Dilke, 2nd Bt

 Self-portraitsback to top